RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1994 - The Esther Benton Residence, 136 South Canyon View Drive, Los Angeles CA. 5000 sf.
 Commissioned 1987.
 Designed with Ron Kappe.
 Part of an episode of Californication was filmed there.
 The interior was also featured on the show Shark.
 Still owned as of 2016 by Benton through her trust.

 1997 - The Bruce Shapiro Residence, 596 Dryad Road, Los Angeles CA. Commissioned 1993.
+Featured in 100 of the World's Best Houses, Volume 1.
 Sold in 2007 to Cherry and Christian Timario.
 Deeded to Cherry Timario.

 1999 - The Daniel and Gusti Frankel Residence, 2012 Tory Drive, Yadkinville NC.
 As of 2014 still owned by the Frankels.